-The John Muir Way is signed for walkers and cyclists in both directions but we strongly recommend that you also carry a map.
+The route is signed for walkers and cyclists in both directions but we strongly recommend that you also carry a map.
 Visit our Route Maps page for different options.

 Be aware that signs can go missing or be vandalised, so it's best to have a good understanding of where you are heading before you set out.

 At places where the route splits for walkers and cyclists, differentiated signs are used.
 A waymarker with a walker and an E will show the direction for a walker heading east.
 Similarly, a waymarker with a bicycle and an E will be for a cyclist heading east.
 Once past the walker/cyclist junction, the waymarking reverts to the standard John Muir face or directional arrow.

 In other places the JMW logo is incorporated into other signs such as the blue National Cycle Network sign.
 These can be a bit harder to spot especially if you are travelling at speed on a bike, so keep your eyes peeled!

 If you think a sign is missing, or has been interfered with we'd love to know - a quick email might save someone a long journey in the wrong direction!